 X-rays are among the most affordable and accessible forms of imaging.
 An X-ray usually only requires a few minutes to both take the image and view the image to diagnose an issue.
-A typical X-ray takes between 5 and 10 minutes to complete.
+A typical X-ray takes between

 You will likely need to go to a hospital or outpatient facility for an MRI.
 But many doctors, dentists, and urgent care centers offer X-rays to help make quick diagnoses.

 Some of the main disadvantages and risks of an MRI include:

 - small space inside machine may trigger claustrophobia

 - size of testing chamber may be too small for some body types

 - may not work if you use certain magnetic implants or medical devices